 Here we are.
 Winter has come and with it, Fire and Blood.
-We have finally reached season 7.
+We have finally reached season 7 of Game of Thrones.
 This has probably been my one of my favorite seasons so far.
 We have really moved a long in our story line, finally, and are starting to tie up some loose ends.
 Let’s break down this season below.

 Jon has been declared King in the North.
 I can feel his frustration with these stubborn Northern Lords and his sister, Sansa.
 I swear, none of them listen.
 They sway to easily and their Northern loyalty it doesn’t always seem very strong.